 Next, you can enable the address clustering that helps you to manage multiple addresses at different zoom levels.
 To enable the address clustering on the Address Book Map, first, go to “Map Settings” and then check the corresponding box.

 Once the address clustering is enabled, all individual addresses that are located in close proximity to each other are gathered together into address clusters.
 Next, to display a particular address territory on the map, click on the eye icon next to this territory.
 Alternatively, click on the eye icon in the header of the territories list to display all territories on the map.

-Alternatively, in the territories list, click on the gear icon next to the territory that you want to use for planning one or multiple routes and then select “Plan Route” from the menu.
+To plan route(s) with all addresses located in a particular territory, in the territories list, click on the gear icon next to the territory that you want to use for planning one or multiple routes and then select “Plan Route” from the menu.

-After selecting the territories that you want to use for planning route(s), first, click on the gear icon in the header of the territories list and then select “Plan Route with Selected” from the menu.
+Alternatively, first, right-click on the territory that you want to use for planning one or multiple routes and then select “Plan Route with Territory” from its menu.

 Next, go to the “Departure” tab to set up the start address for the route(s):